 Once a man enters the seminary, he enters into a deliberate time of priestly formation.
 The length of this period of time can vary, depending on when a man enters and what his background is.
-The general pattern of his formation begins with a "propaedeutic," or prepatory, year in which the man focuses on spiritual and human formation while having a lighter load of classes on topics like the basics of the faith, spirituality, etc. After this propaedeutic stage, the man then enters the "discipleship" stage, which includes the study of philosophy (whether in college seminary or in two years of pre-theology at a major seminary).
-This is then followed by the "configuration" stage, which includes about four years of theology (always at a major seminary).
+The general pattern of his formation begins with a "propaedeutic," or prepatory, year in which the man focuses on spiritual and human formation while having a lighter load of classes on topics like the basics of the faith, spirituality, etc. After this propaedeutic stage, the man then enters the "discipleship" stage, which includes the study of philosophy (whether in college seminary or for about two years at a major seminary).
+This is then followed by the "configuration" stage, which includes about four years of studying theology (always at a major seminary).
 Finally, the "vocational synthesis" stage begins with the man's ordination as a deacon and would focus on learning how to be in parish and diocesan ministry after studies before being ordained as a priest.

 The Program of Priestly Formation lays out four areas of growth: human formation, spiritual formation, intellectual formation, and pastoral formation.
 In addition to these, the man in formation also learns how to live in community.
 The overall goal of the program is to foster in a man a priestly maturity so that he can be a fully integrated individual who can serve Christ and his Church well.

 Once a man enters the configuration stage, there are three "institutions" which a man receives as he gets closer and closer to ordination first as a deacon, and then as a priest.
 The man is received first as an official candidate (in the Rite of Admission to Candidacy), called and approved by the Church to begin proximate preparation for ordination.
 The man will later then be formally instituted as a lector, handed the Scriptures and commissioned to teach them and to live by them in word and deed.
 At some later point, the man will be instituted as an acolyte, in which he is given various duties to assist in liturgies as an instituted altar server, among other things.